Date: 6 April 2017

 Celebrating creative ageing; Gwanwyn Festival - Emma Robinson, Age Cymru.

-Wales' Age Friendly Culture Network. - Steve Huxton, Ageing Well in Wales.
+Wales' Age Friendly Culture Network - Sharon Ford, National Museum Wales and Steve Huxton, Ageing Well in Wales.

 Q&A hosted by Paul Cann, founding member of the Campaign to end Loneliness.